What is Palm Oil?

 Palm oil is an edible substance derived from the fruits of the Elaeis Guineensis tree, also known as the palm oil tree.
 Cooking oils such as palm oil have been extracted from boiled and pounded fruit for millennia – a technique that’s as old as weaving leaves to create baskets for our belongings.

-According to National Geographic, global consumption reached 72 million tons in 2018.
-That’s roughly 10kg of palm oil per person on the planet.
+it has a long shelf life.
+In 2018 global consumption reached 72 million tonnes, or roughly 10kg of palm oil per person on the planet.

 Palm oil production quadrupled between 1995 and 2015, with wide-ranging implications for our planet.